So what is a worldview anyway? Every worldview, be it biblical or secular, aims to answer at least three of these questions:

-As a homeschool mom of 3, our family chooses to homeschool through the lens of the Bible and today I’m going to share with you 4 ways we homeschool using a Biblical Worldview.
+As a homeschool mom of 3, our family chooses to homeschool through the lens of the Bible and today I’m going to share with you how homeschooling with a Biblical Worldview has benefited our family.

-The number one way to incorporate a Biblical Worldview into homeschooling is taking every opportunity to point our children to Jesus.
+Homeschooling with a biblical worldview means that Christ is at the center of everything thing…even the little things.
+The number one way to incorporate a Biblical Worldview into homeschooling is by taking every opportunity to point our children to Jesus.
 And I mean every opportunity because let’s face it, we all fall short and are in desperate need of a Savior!
 Whether it’s admiring God’s creation during a science project or practicing repentance and forgiveness when siblings get in a disagreement.
 Christ is at the center, always.

 One of my favorite ways of keeping Christ at the center is incorporating prayer into our day as a conversation, and not as a mantra by teaching our children that Christ is our ever-present help (Psalm 46:1) and by giving thanks to the Lord (Psalm 136:1).

 We believe that education is a form of discipleship and is part of the process of preparing our children for life and eternity.
-For us, education and discipleship go hand in hand because it is the relationship between parents and their children.
+For us, homeschooling with a biblical worldview means that education and discipleship go hand in hand because it is the relationship between parents and their children.
 God gives us clear instructions for this model and how we are to raise and educate our children in Deuteronomy 6:6-7 which says:

 “And these words that I command you today shall be on your heart.
 7 You shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise.”

-The Word of God is essential without a doubt and is the one non-negotiable that we integrate into everything, everywhere.
-We set God’s truth before us, daily in our homeschool by integrating the Bible into their curriculum, doing catechism, morning basket bible study, etc. It is our hope and prayer that the truth of God’s Word is integrated into their hearts and lived out in their lives.
+Without a doubt, the Word of God is essential and it is the one non-negotiable that we integrate into everything, everywhere.
+Homeschooling with a biblical worldview allows us to set God’s truth before our family daily by integrating the Bible into the curriculum, doing catechism, morning basket bible study, etc. It is our hope and prayer that the truth of God’s Word is integrated into their hearts and lived out in their lives.